 Approval of terms of reference, dates and location by a WP/SG meeting (in the normal case) or by the SG management (in the exceptional case) does not constitute final approval to holding a meeting.
 Please see clause 8.5 below for complementary information.

+[In case any accessibility needs are requested, the host [country] should meet the requirements to the best of its ability, subject to availability of resources as per PP-14 (Busan) Resolution 144.]

 8.2 Documents and contributions

-Any document from a participant in the meeting should be available to rapporteurs and to all the participants as well as to those (with TIES account) who are interested in the Question before and during the meeting through the use of EWM (for example, in the informal FTP area).
-At a minimum, rapporteurs should have the source and title to include in the invitation letter.
+Any document from a participant in the meeting should be available to rapporteurs and to all the participants as well as to those (with TIES account) who are interested in the Question before and during the meeting through the use of EWM (for example using the informal FTP area or the SharePoint sites for Rapporteur meetings, etc. ).
 A "late, unannounced" document hand carried to the rapporteur group meeting should be accepted only with the agreement of the meeting participants.
 This policy should be stated in the invitation letter.

 8.3 Justification for the meeting

-A meeting may only be held if there is a sufficient number of contributions in-hand or expected.
-The contributions should not be from only one or two members or only from the Rapporteur.
-If the number of contributions (in-hand or announced) is not sufficient, no meeting should be held and the studies should progress by correspondence ([ITU-T A.1], clause 1.3.3).
+Normally, a meeting may only be held if there is a sufficient number of input documents (e.g. contributions) already received or expected.
+It is desirable that contributions come from more than one or two members. ([ITU-T A.1], clause 1.3.3).

 If it appears there will be insufficient contributions, rapporteurs should discuss the situation with their WP Chairman since it may be difficult to cancel a meeting.